biteclubapp/biteclub-web/LINK_PREVIEW_SETUP.md

 ## Troubleshooting

 ### Images not showing in previews
-1. Check that media-api worker is accessible
+1. Check that `CLOUDFLARE_IMAGES_KEY_VALUE` is set in Vercel environment variables
-2. Verify signed URLs are being generated
+2. Verify signed URLs are being generated (check Next.js server logs)
-3. Check browser network tab for 403/404 errors on image-proxy
+3. Test a signed URL directly in your browser (should load the image)
+4. Check that `requireSignedURLs` is enabled for your Cloudflare Images
-4. Clear social media cache (use debuggers above)
+5. Clear social media cache (use debuggers above)

 ### Meta tags not updating
 1. Clear social media platform cache
 2. Verify `generateMetadata()` is running server-side
 3. Check page source for `<meta property="og:image">` tags
+4. Verify the signed URL in the og:image tag is valid

-### Image proxy errors
+### Signed URL errors
-1. Check media-api worker logs in Cloudflare dashboard
+1. Verify signing key exists in Cloudflare Images dashboard
-2. Verify Supabase connection is working
+2. Check that `CLOUDFLARE_IMAGES_KEY_VALUE` matches the key in Cloudflare
+3. Ensure `NEXT_PUBLIC_CLOUDFLARE_ACCOUNT_HASH` is correct
+4. Test URL generation locally with `signImageUrl()` function
-3. Check that media_uri exists in database
+5. Check that image IDs (media_uri) exist in Cloudflare Images

+### 403 Forbidden on images
+1. Signature might be invalid - check the signing key
+2. URL might be expired (1 hour limit)
+3. Account hash might be incorrect